 Captain John Coxon

-Sailing north to Boca del Toro, they careened their ships, and were joined by pirates Sawkins and Harris.
+Sailing north to Boca del Toro, they careened their ship, and were joined by pirates Sawkins and Harris.
 From this place the buccaneers began, in April, 1680, to land and cross the Isthmus of Darien, taking the town of Santa Maria on the way.
 Quarrels took place between Coxon, who was, no doubt, a hot-tempered man, and Harris, which led to blows.
 Coxon was also jealous of the popular young Captain Sawkins, and refused to go further unless he was allowed to lead one of the companies.
 After sacking the town of Santa Maria, the adventurers proceeded in canoes down the river to the Pacific.
-Seizing two small vessels they found there, and accompanied by a flotilla of canoes, they steered for Panama, and, with the utmost daring, attacked, and eventually took, the Spanish fleet of men-of-war one of the most remarkable achievements in the history of the buccaneers.
+There they found two sloops which they stole and then proceeded toward Panama, and, with the utmost daring, attacked, and eventually took, the Spanish fleet of men-of-war one of the most remarkable achievements in the history of the buccaneers.

-Coxon now quarrelled again with his brother leaders, and began a march back across the isthmus; his party of seventy malcontents including Dampier and Wafer, who each published accounts of their journey.
-By 1682 Coxon seems to have so ingratiated himself with the Jamaican authorities as to be sent in quest of a troublesome French pirate named Jean Hamlin, who was playing havoc with the English shipping in his vessel, La Trompeuse.
-Later in the same year Coxon procured letters of marque from Robert Clarke, the Governor of New Providence Island at the time, to act as a "privateer."
-The name of the ship Coxon commanded at this time is unknown, but it was a vessel of eighty tons, armed with eight guns, and carrying a crew of ninety-seven men.
-Coxon was continually being arrested and tried for piracy, but each time this wiley rogue managed to escape the gallows.
+Coxon now quarreled again with his brother leaders, and began a march back across the isthmus; his party of seventy malcontents included Dampier and Wafer, who each published accounts of their journey.
+By 1682, Coxon seems to have ingratiated himself with the Jamaican authorities, and was sent by the Governor of Jamaica to bring in a troublesome French pirate named Jean Hamlin, who was playing havoc with the English shipping in his vessel La Trompeuse, after two Royal Navy ships failed; Coxon was also unsuccessful.
+He continued his piratical deeds, often under the guise of a stolen letter of marque for several more years.
+He was caught and tried several times, but somehow this wiley rogue always managed to escape the gallows.
+No one is sure of what became of John Coxon or his last known ship.
+It's name was lost over time, but was said to be of eighty tons, armed with eight guns and a crew of about 100 men.

 BIOGRAPHIES / SOURCES